The Bethe Ansatz as a Quantum Circuit: Algebraic Bethe Circuits

 As explained in the introduction, there exists an algebraic approach to compute Bethe wavefunctions, termed Algebraic Bethe Ansatz or simply ABA, which exploits the quantum integrability of the system explicitly.
 The wavefunction in the ABA is built upon the action of magnon creation operators $B(p)$ on the reference state

 The proportionality factor $\rho$, which in general depends on the momenta $p_a$, makes it clear that the norm of the states produced by the CBA and the ABA need not coincide.
 The operators $B(p_a)$ admit a tensor network representation in terms of the $R$ matrix.
 The $R$ matrix defines a map on the tensor product of the Hilbert space of a site, ${\cal H}_{\mathrm{phys}}$, and an auxiliary Hilbert space, ${\cal H}_{\mathrm{aux}}$.
 The role of the latter is to input the required number of $\ket{1}$ states into the network.
-Graphically, the ABA tensor network is given by Each $R$ matrix depends on one magnon momentum,~\mbox{$R_a=R(p_a)$}, and each row of $R$ matrices, all of them depending on the same momentum, defines the operator $B(p_a)$.
-This network can be recast in the circuitlike form where the tensors $\mathscr{R}_T$ follow from the contraction of the~$R$ matrices in a column of \eqref{intro1}.
+Graphically, the ABA tensor network is given by

+Rounded boxes denote that the $R$ matrices are nonunitary.
+Each $R$ matrix depends on one magnon momentum,~\mbox{$R_a=R(p_a)$}, and each row of $R$ matrices, all of them depending on the same momentum, defines the operator $B(p_a)$.
+This network can be recast in the circuitlike form where the tensors $\mathscr{R}_T$ follow from the contraction of the~$R$ matrices in a column of~\eqref{intro1}.
 This reinterpretation requires $N$ physical plus $M$ ancillary qubits.
-The output state of every ancillary qubit must be set to $|0\rangle$ to recover the correct state \eqref{BABA} in the physical qubits.
+The output state of every ancillary qubit must be set to $|0\rangle$ to recover the correct state~\eqref{BABA} in the physical qubits.
 In spite of the suggestive form, neither $R$ nor the $\mathscr{R}_T$ are unitary, and thus do not define quantum gates.

+In~\cite{Sopena22}, a procedure was presented to distil unitary gates out of $\mathscr{R}_T$, and at the same time eliminate the ancillary qubits.
+The procedure eventually supplies the following deterministic quantum circuit